-Global Warming Essay: The last written assignment is a global warming essay that will be due near the end of the semester.
+Global Warming Essay: The last written assignment is a global warming opinion essay that will be due near the end of the semester.
 Instructions for writing the paper will be provided on the course web pages.

 Exams: Exams count for 60% of your final class grade.
 Four in-class exams are scheduled.
 These exams consist of a mixture of multiple choice and short answer questions.
 Short answer responses will be graded both on the correctness of your answers as well as the quality and clarity of your writing.
 The in-class exams are not comprehensive in that the questions concentrate on material presented since the previous exam.
 However, it is expected that you are familiar with some of the basic concepts covered early in the semester.
+The dates for in-class exams are September 16, October 12, November 4, and December 2.